sjp38/hackermail/README.md

-hackermail
+HacKerMaiL
 ==========

-hackermail is a mails management tool for hackers who collaborate using mailing lists.
+HacKerMaiL (hkml) is a mails management tool for hackers who collaborate using mailing lists.
 It requires no complicated setup but just `git`.
 Using it, you can fetch mailing list archives, read mails in those, and post replies or new mails.

 For now, hackermail supports